dvrtnkv/nuxt-boilerplate/README.md

-# FirmFact Boilerplate
+# Nuxt Boilerplate

 ## Overview

-FirmFact is a Nuxt 3 boilerplate designed for building modern web applications with a structured project setup.
+Nuxt 3 boilerplate designed for building modern web applications with a structured project setup.
 It includes state management with Pinia, validation with Zod, and utility libraries for improved development.

 ## Features